ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/_index.md

     - Install Zookeeper and Kafka
     - Configure Zookeeper to work with Kafka
     - Test write/read events into the Kafka cluster
-    - Deploy Cluster Automatically (AWS)
+    - Deploy a cluster automatically on AWS
-    - Deploy Cluster Automatically (GCP)
+    - Deploy a cluster automatically on GCP

 prerequisites:
     - Seven physical Arm machines or cloud instances with either Ubuntu or Debian installed.